Did you use Nexus presets in your songs?

 I have a lot of friends that use Nexus, most of them as the primary VST.

-I believe that those sounds can be used in various genres of music, genres like dance, hip-hop, electro, pop, etc.
+I believe that those sounds can be used in various genres of music, genres as dance, hip-hop, electro, pop, etc.

 Even though I’ve pointed out a lot of disadvantages that this plug-in has in the past, in this article I will promote it.